michaeluno/admin-page-framework/readme.md

 ## Framework Core Development

-If you download the zip file, you have complied library files and the core files are not included.
-If you encounter an issue with using the framework and want to investigate it or want to add some functionality, you would need to access the code of the core files.
+You would need to access the code of the core files to add modifications.
+The downloadable zip file only does not include core files but only the complied library files.

 ### Getting Core Files
 In order to modify the framework development files, clone the repository files.
 Simply clone the repository from either of the following addresses.